axelpale/genversion/README.md

     > yourmodule.version
     '1.2.3'

 Great!
 Having a version property in your module is very convenient for debugging.
-More than once we have had the need to painstakingly debug a module, just to find out that it was a cached old version that caused the error.
+More than once we have painstakingly debugged a module, just to find out that it was a cached old version that caused the error.
 An inspectable version property would have helped a big time.

 ## Command line API